brunopbaffonso/assertchris.io/posts/2018-10-24-building-something-new.md

 This strange HTML-like syntax is inspired by JSX, which is a similar HTML-like Javascript syntax.
 I made it because I’ve used XHP before; and because I’ve done a lot of ReactJS development recently.

-I also make it because I was looking to build a simple compiler for integration into [preprocess.io](https://preprocess.io).
+I also made it because I was looking to build a simple compiler for integration into [preprocess.io](https://preprocess.io).
 This file is preprocessed, by thanks to the `.pre` extension, and Composer’s autoloader.

 In fact, this whole blog is built on preprocessed code.
 Why?
 Because I want to see what I can build, using a technology that 99% of vocal PHP developers (read: people on Reddit and Twitter) scoff at.
 I want to show that preprocessing works well and is popular in other languages.